 (2) Subsection (1) is not contravened if a credit sale contract or a loan contract is made by the acceptance of an offer in writing signed by the debtor to the credit provider to enter into the contract.

-32. Form of offer
+32. Form of offer to enter into contract

 (1) A person who is —

-(a) a credit provider;
+(a) a credit provider; or

 (b) an agent of a credit provider authorised to receive an offer to the credit provider to enter into a credit sale contract or a loan contract; or